evgenyb/aks-workshops/01-aks-and-k8s-101/labs/lab-06/readme.md

 * `AVAILABLE` displays how many replicas of the application are available to your users
 * `AGE` displays how long application has been running

-Notice how the number of desired replicas is 3 according to `.spec.replicas` field.

 To see the labels automatically generated for each Pod, run `get pods`  with `--show-labels`.
 The output is similar to:

 ```bash